PatrickSmelt/AI-Python-Project/README.md

-# coding-project-template

 # This is a project through the IBM Applied AI Professional Certificate.
-# It is a langauge converter from English to French, vice-versa.
+# It is a language converter from English to French and vice-versa.